-This uniformed element of the workforce of the Service consisted mainly of male staff who occupy 94.5% of roles.
-This percentage has not changed in the last couple of years, mainly because any recruitment has only been internal.
-Of the 5.5% female Wholetime staff, 2 occupied higher paid roles i.e. Group Manager and above, compared to 37 male staff.
+This uniformed element of the workforce of the Service consisted mainly of male staff who occupy 92.9% of roles.
+This percentage has slightly reduced in the last couple of years.
+Of the 6.4% female Wholetime staff, 1 occupied higher paid roles i.e. Group Manager and above, compared to 31 male staff.